ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case of failed verification of the PoP evidence, the joining node MUST stop processing the Joining Response and MAY send a new Joining Request to the Group Manager (see {{ssec-join-req-sending}}).

 In case of successful verification of the PoP evidence, the joining node uses the information received in the Joining Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
-If the following parameters were not included in the 'key' parameter of the Joining Response, the joining node considers the following default values, consistently with {{Section 3.2 of RFC8613}}.
+If the following parameters were not included in the 'key' parameter of the Joining Response, the joining node considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.

 * Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as HKDF Algorithm to use in the OSCORE group.